pivotal/docs-tap/scst-scan/app-scanning-troubleshooting.hbs.md

     Where `DEV-NAMESPACE` is the name of your developer namespace.

-- Determine which resources are failing and proceed to the debugging sections below:
+- Verify which resources are failing and proceed to the following debugging sections:

     ```console
     NAME                                                                SUCCEEDED   REASON